(This article discusses a case involving Juice WRLD, who, since I wrote the article, tragically passed away. )

 “Yellowcard” has had multiple hit singles, including “Way Away,” “Ocean Avenue,” “Only One,” “Lights and Sounds,” “For You, and Your Denial,” and “Holly Wood Died.”

 Right off the bat, which of these things is not like the others?
 We can argue about what makes a song a “hit,” but offhand I’d say five of those are pretty big hits, and the other is the allegedly infringed song.
 I’m not a big Yellowcard expert, but if you hop over to iTunes Music Store and sort Yellowcard songs by popularity, Holly Wood Died ranks 32nd.
 I also visited the “Top Tens” website which is like a modern-day “Book of lists,” where you can find the top ten anything (subject to opinions of course).
 Five of those Yellowcard songs are #’s 1, 2, 3, 5, and 6 on that list.
 And one of them is ranked #25.
 (For perspective, do you know what the 25th song on the list of best The Beatles tunes is?
-It’s Day Tripper!
+Day Tripper.
 Nobody likes Day Tripper.)

 Yellowcard’s “Only One” has 32 million YouTube views.
 “Ocean Avenue,” 37 Million; about a hundred times more than Holly Wood Died has.

-It paints a picture.
+It paints a picture alright.

 “Upon information and belief, based upon his current age, these initial events would have occurred in approximately 2006.”
 (2006 is when Yellowcard’s Lights and Sounds album was released and Holly Wood Died is the 14th track.)
 But Juice WRLD was born December of 1998, so throughout nearly all of 2006, he’s a 7-year-old, probably in first grade, right?
 Isn’t he more likely reading Cat In The Hat than he is “studying” emo-pop-rock stylings?

 The complaint further reasons that since JuiceWRLD has said he likes a Fall Out Boy album that was released in 2005, and Fall Out Boy is emo-pop, then, therefore “at the time ‘Holly Wood Died’ was released” Juice WRLD was “studying that same genre.”

 Again, totally possible but these albums were released in 2005 and 2006, when Juice WRLD was just barely seven.
 Also, this Fall Out Boy record is one of the top emo albums of all time, and their hit, “Sugar We’re Going Down” is maybe THE most famous emo single of all time.
 My daughters weren’t even born yet and they both know that record by heart.
+That’s a hit.